electronicvisions/brainscales1-demos/cortical_microcircuit.rst

                                 'v_reset': (-np.inf, 0.9 * neuron_parameters['v_thresh'])}

         # delay calibration parameters.
 Extracted from delay measurments on wafer 30.
-        # Used during Nest simulations if routing results are loaded using internal_connector="load_routing_results"
+        # Used during NEST simulations if routing results are loaded using internal_connector="load_routing_results"
         delay_calib = (0.0397, 0.6444)

 In the next two cells, the experiment description is first sent to the BrainScaleS-1 system in Heidelberg for emulation and then to the HPC cluster in Jülich for the NEST simulation.